var-dev/aws-cdk-app3/README.md

 - Generate AWS Cloudfront RSA keys.
 CF frontend uses signed cookie to authorize access.
 More in the `backend` folder.
 For now use the command `npm run genCfKeys` to complete this task.
 - In `stacks/mainAppStack.ts` change the stack class name.
 May want to use VS Code find/replace and search for `YourNameAppStack`.
 VS Code F2 hot-key will work for that even better.
 - Same, modify `YourNameAppStack` and constructIdPrefix value `qwe123` in  `Launcher.ts`.
 - Create a file in `frontend/dist`.
-I.e.: `touch ../frontend/dist/1.txt`.
+I.e.: `mkdir touch ../frontend/dist && touch ../frontend/dist/1.txt`.
 This is necessary to avoid an error when building stack for the first time.
+- If you've never worked with AWS CDK you should probably start with `npm run cdk bootstrap`.
+Maybe with `-- --profile="your-aws-non-default-profile"`.
+Make sure your AWS account is configured and **cli** is functional.
 - Do `npm run deploy`
 - Go to your Okta account and update the callback URL `https://your-cf-domain.cloudfront.net/okta/callback` using the outputs from the CDK deployment task.
 #### Then go to the `frontend` folder.